Armchair Activist

 Turn the Governor’s Teacher Tip Line into a “positive”

-Governor Youngkin has established a tip line to report teachers who use “divisive teaching practices” (even though he doesn’t define what that entails) and his administration refuses to answer who is to monitor the tip line or how a report will be addressed.
+Governor Youngkin ran on a platform of “parents’ rights,” fueled by fear of CRT (Critical Race Theory) being taught in public schools.
+One of his first actions in office was to establish a tip line to report teachers who use “divisive teaching practices” (even though he doesn’t define what that entails) and his administration refuses to answer who is to monitor the tip line or how a report will be addressed.

-We can combat parent fears that lead to book banning and opposing critical race theory (CRT), which is not taught in Virginia elementary or secondary schools.
+We can combat parent fears that lead to book banning and opposing CRT, which is not taught in Virginia elementary or secondary schools.
 Tell the Governor about the positive impact that our schools and teachers have, and that he has overstepped.
 Express your opinion of the tip line.
 Many teachers find this demeaning and insulting to be reported to the government for undefined “divisiveness” with no stated recourse.

-Let’s do this instead: keep the tip line alive all year with positive reports
+Let’s do this instead: keep the tip line alive with positive reports

 Rather than feeding into the assumption that learning about diversity and historical facts is harmful to our children and future adult citizens, fill the tip line with positive experiences of schools, teachers and education.
 You don’t have to have been a student in the lake area counties or even in Virginia!
 Simply tell about the positive impact teachers, schools and education have had on you, your life and/or your family.